-The Tulsa Kendo Dojo, "Shin Sou Fu Kan," is a martial arts school in the Tulsa metropolitan area nationally recognized by the "All United States Kendo federation" as well as the "South West Kendo & Iaido Federation".
+The Tulsa Kendo Dojo, "Shin Sou Fu Kan," is a martial arts school in the Tulsa metropolitan area nationally recognized by the "All United States Kendo federation" and "South West Kendo & Iaido Federation".

 "We, 新壮風館 "Shin Sou Fu Kan" Strive to provide a safe and accessible outlet for any and all individuals wishing to study Japanese swordsmanship in Greater Northeastern Oklahoma.
 We adhere to the ideal of 交剣知愛 “Ko Ken Chi Ai,” meaning that crossed swords build friendship."
 All members of the dojo retain the same respect for each other in and outside of practice, constantly striving to improve themselves in the art of Kendo.
 With this focus, our members may expect to build strong friendships, improve themselves through hard practice, and learn how to apply the principles of Kendo to their own lives through continued experience."